 Organic Modelling (ie flowers, vines, scrollwork, filigree, etc.)

-- Best: 3Design (especially with 3Shaper), Clayoo plug-in for Matrix and Matrix Gold, T-Splines plugin for Rhino and Matrix
+- Best: 3Design (especially with 3Shaper), Clayoo plug-in for Matrix and Matrix Gold

 - Good: Geomagic Sculpt, JewelCAD, Matrix, Mudbox, Rhino, Zbrush

 - Can do it, but not really designed for it: Countersketch